waqaraqeel/myadprice/README.md

 We recommend that after you install the extension, click the "_I agree_" button in the _History_ and let it sit for a while as you browse the web so that it accumulates data (on your browser's _local storage_) about what revenues websites make from your visits and how bids for your views compare with those of other users.

 ## Technical Notes
 MyAdPrice is a very simple browser extension.
-There are only a few UI-related dependencies that you can fetch by running `./getdeps.sh`.
-This script uses `curl`.
+There are only a few UI-related dependencies that you can fetch by running `make`.

 Besides utilizing prebid.js functions, the extension also has fallback mechanisms that include inspecting outgoing network requests to ad servers to infer data about the ads.
 In its attempt to show you as much information as it can, MyAdPrice may sometimes encounter false positives such as tracking pixels registering as ad slots of unknown size.